Search Results

 Initial situation:

 An international company plans to replace 5,000 notebooks.
 Since the budget was approved, prices have already risen by 10%.
 Further increases are possible before the order is placed.
-The project is in danger of being halted.
+Project stop is imminent.

-• Price lock-in: Bring forward the order with later delivery to avoid further price jumps.
+• Price lock-in: Move up order with later call-off to avoid further price jumps.

-• Sale-and-lease-back: Capitalize tied-up inventory values to generate short-term liquidity for the new devices.
+• Sale-and-lease-back: Activate committed inventory values to create short-term liquidity for the new devices.

 Practical effect: